auroraongithub/Ezgrid/README.md

    ```
    pip install -r requirements.txt
    ```
-2. Download FFmpeg and add it to your PATH, or place `ffmpeg.exe` and `ffprobe.exe` in the same folder as your videos (do not commit these to git).
+2. Download FFmpeg and add it to your PATH, or place `ffmpeg.exe` and `ffprobe.exe` in the same folder as your videos.

 ## Usage
 - Run the app: